dthomas21/fantasy-football_zoo/README.md

 ## Appendix

+ Rule Results 2021:
+1) .5 PPR (6v1 tie - Passed)
+2) Passing TDs are reduced from 6 to 4 and interceptions are changed from -3 to -2
+3) IR slot back down to 1

  Rule Results 2019:
 1) .5 PPR (6v1 tie - Passed)
 2) Add Super Flex/Alter Passing Scoring (4v3 - Passed)